 You choose the amount of your funeral insurance capital.
 In other words, the insured sum can be anything between a minimum of €4,000 and a maximum of €10,000.
 If you opt for monthly premiums, your capital can be indexed.
 This means it increases by 2% of your chosen amount of capital each year.
 The advantage of this is that the insured amount increases in line with the rising cost of funerals.

-For this insurance policy, you either pay fixed monthly premiums over 15 years or a single premium (mandatory for insured persons over the age of 65 and a half).
+For this insurance policy, you pay fixed monthly premiums over 15 years.
 This means that you know exactly what you have to pay as soon as your insurance policy starts.

 Payment to the undertaker

 KBC will settle the funeral bill directly with the undertaker.
 KBC pays the first funeral bill it receives within 45 days of the insured person's death up to the amount of the insured sum.
 And if there is still a balance remaining, it will be left to the estate.
 If we do not receive an invoice within 45 days, we pay out the sum insured to the estate.

 You probably trust that your family or friends will organise a fitting funeral for you.
 But in many cases, the finer details are not always discussed.
 If it is important to you that your funeral and the associated arrangements go as you would have wanted, it is a good idea to set the details out in a last will and testament.
 With this document, you can inform your loved ones of your personal wishes in relation to your funeral.

 There is no tax relief on the premiums.
 You do not pay withholding tax unless the policy is surrendered during the first eight years.
 However, an insurance tax of 2% will apply to additional deposits.